hummbl-dev/hummbl-monorepo/README.md

-# Hummbl Monorepo
+# HUMMBL Monorepo

-A monorepo for all Hummbl projects and packages.
+A monorepo for all HUMMBL projects and packages.

 ## Structure